dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPTrustedIdentityTokenIssuer/readme.md

 The SigningCertificateThumbPrint must be the thumbprint of the signing certificate stored in the certificate store LocalMachine\My of the server

+Note that the private key of the certificate must not be available in the certiificate store because SharePoint does not accept it.

 The SigningCertificateFilePath must be the file path to the public key of the signing certificate.